KPragnaSri16/AI-Carbon-Footprint-Optimization/README.md

-# AI Carbon Footprint Optimization
+# CarbonWise AI – Optimization & Sustainability Intelligence System

 This project is an intelligent web application that analyzes individual carbon emissions and provides personalized suggestions using AI.